Written by Craig Fearn

 | Restaurant / Cafe | Visual food content; Stories for daily specials | ||

-| B2B / Professional | Decision-makers browse LinkedIn; longer content works | ||
+| B2B / Professional | Decision-makers browse there; longer content works | ||

 | Retail / E-commerce | TikTok | Product photography; shoppable posts; younger audience | |